anil-gaikwad/project_management/README.md

 # Multi-Tenant Company and Employee Management System

 This project is a multi-tenant backend API for managing companies and their employees, as well as projects.
 It includes features for admin management, employee management, project management, real-time communication, and a front-end UI.
-The backend is built using FastAPI and MongoDB, while the front end is built with ReactJS, HTML, and CSS.
+The backend is built using FastAPI and MongoDB.

 ## Requirements